With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Mat Su Health Services is a mental health treatment center in Wasilla, AK, located at 1363 West Spruce Avenue, 99654 zip code area.
 Mat Su Health Services provides telemedicine/telehealth and outpatient treatment.
-Mat Su Health Services offers group therapy, cognitive behavioral therapy and activity therapy to adults, young adults and seniors 65 or older.
-Mat Su Health Services also supports children/adolescents with serious emotional disturbance, veterans and clients referred from the court/judicial system.
-Additional services at Mat Su Health Services consist of diet and exercise counseling, legal advocacy and chronic disease/illness management.
+Mat Su Health Services offers psychotropic medication, group therapy and activity therapy to adults, children / adolescents and seniors 65 or older.
+Mat Su Health Services also supports people with traumatic brain injury, veterans and clients referred from the court/judicial system.
+Additional services at Mat Su Health Services consist of integrated primary care services, intensive case management and education services.

-Learn MoreGood Samaritan Psychiatric Services is a mental health clinic in Anchorage, AK, located at 2530 Debarr Road, 99508 zip code area.
+Learn MoreGood Samaritan Psychiatric Services is a mental health facility in Anchorage, AK, located at 2530 Debarr Road, in the 99508 zip code.
 Good Samaritan Psychiatric Services provides outpatient treatment.
-Good Samaritan Psychiatric Services offers psychotropic medication to young adults, adults and children / adolescents.
+Good Samaritan Psychiatric Services provides psychotropic medication to children / adolescents, young adults and adults.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.